The Frankenstein Brothers

 The Frankenstein Brothers is a 2010 independent romantic comedy that takes place in Longmont, Colorado.
 The plot is centered on two orphan brothers, recently graduated from college, who inherit the Left Hand Brewing Company.

 Plot

 The Frankenstein Brothers is a coming of age romantic comedy centered on the lives of twin brothers Luke and Corey Frankenstein in the months following college graduation.
 Orphaned at the age of five, the brothers inherited their family brewery—the real-life Left Hand Brewing Company—and were left in the care of their uncle, a well-meaning but less than ideal paternal figure.

-Raised on beer, with the assumption they’re all grown up, Luke and Corey decide it’s time to finish their family beer; a beer their parents started but were never able to finish twenty years ago.
-But when the idealistic Luke meets a girl whose family shows him the home life he's always wanted, he abandons Corey and their family beer in pursuit of this budding relationship.
+When Luke meets a girl who introduces him to her warm, inviting family members, he turns away from Corey to focus on this budding romance.
 Corey, however, refuses to go down without a fight, and the ensuing mayhem that follows pits brother against brother and forces the Colorado wild boys to finally grow up and decide what kind of men they really want to be.